 Electronic Recycling Australia, shorted for ERA, is a company specialized in e-waste recycling belongs to MINDA-the largest non-Government disability support organization in South Australia.

 Established in 1898, MINDA is at the forefront of the disability sector, the services provided in recent years have been extended to environmental, recycling and health aspects.

 Unplug n ’Drop is an initiative initiated by Electronic Recycling Australia in 2017.
 The purpose is to make it free and easy for people to recycle all electronic appliances that plug into a PowerPoint, using a charger or power by battery.
 The businesses and organizations involved play an important role in helping improve our recycling efforts.
 It is also an EPA-approved and environmentally compliant facility that recycles all electronic products to the highest standards.

 When collecting e-waste, some customers also had polystyrene packaging.
 Due to the fact that polystyrene is commonly used in home appliance packaging, customers often have some polystyrene packaging piled up when they buy new electronics.
 It would be better if a company could take away the polystyrene packaging while taking away the old appliances.

 In May 2017, when we found Electronic Recycling Australia, the company’s polystyrene waste was mainly thrown directly into the trash.
 As a result, the trash bins are quickly full, requiring taken up by the waste management company frequently.
 ERA has to pay expensive fees every month for waste polystyrene disposal.

-Now, the GREENMAX polystyrene densifier have been running in Electronic Recycling Australia for more than two years.
+Now, the GREENMAX polystyrene densifier has been running in Electronic Recycling Australia for more than two years.
 We visit ERA every year to make sure the machine is working well.
-GREENMAX not only helps customers solve the polystyrene waste problem, but also allows ERA to keep a closer relationship to its customers.
+GREENMAX not only helps customers solve the polystyrene waste problem but also allows ERA to keep a closer relationship with its customers.